albertthuynh/albertthuynh/README.md

 ### Hi there I am Albert 👋

-#### I'm a full-stack developer and software engineer currently living in Charlotte, North Carolina
+#### I'm a full-stack developer and software engineer
+- 📍 Based in Charlotte, NC
 - 🏫 I recently graduated Hack Reactor, a 1000+ hour bootcamp that is highly intensive and requires efficient and quick learning
 - 📫 How to reach me: Albertthuynh94@gmail.com, [LinkedIn](https://www.linkedin.com/in/albertthuynh)
 - 😄 Pronouns: he/him/his